-When I took a few days off last week I completely forgot to bring healthy(ier) snacks with me, so when I got hungry I reached for the closest vending machine.
+When I took a few days off last week, I completely forgot to bring healthy(er) snacks with me, so when I got hungry, I reached for the closest vending machine.
 I know, bad habit.
-The thing is, I couldn’t find a single bar that was 1) vegan and 2) healthy, meaning for me no white sugar or palm oil.
-So I decided to make my own!
+The thing is, I couldn’t find a single bar that was 1) vegan and 2) healthy, meaning, for me, no white sugar or palm oil.
+So I decided to make my own Healthier Chocolate Candy Bars!

 Think of these bars as a mix of Twix and Kinder Bueno.
-You get a crunchy shortbread base topped with a smooth hazelnut “milk” cream.
+You get a crunchy shortbread base with smooth hazelnut “milk” cream.
 The difference between this and a simple date “caramel” is that I used hazelnut butter combined with tahini to give it a milky flavor.
-The addition of cocoa butter makes the filling soft and creamy, with a pleasant melt-in-your-mouth texture.
-I only use shelf-stable ingredients here so the bars can be kept at room temperature for several weeks.
+Adding cocoa butter makes the filling soft and creamy, with a pleasant melt-in-your-mouth texture.
+I only use shelf-stable ingredients here to keep the bars at room temperature for several weeks.

-The shortbread base can be made two ways: baked or no-bake.
-I tried both and while I prefer the baked one, the no-bake version is easier and faster.
+The shortbread base can be made in two ways: baked or no-bake.
+I tried both, and while I prefer the baked one, the no-bake version is easier and faster.
 Baking the base will give you a shortbread-like texture, a bit more crunchy and crumbly.

 It requires only 5 ingredients to make the shortbread: oat flour, maple syrup, coconut oil, almond butter, and vanilla extract.
-You mix everything together until you get a dough, press it down into a baking dish and bake for 18 minutes.
+Mix everything together until you get a dough, press it down into a baking dish and bake for 18 minutes.

-The top layer consists of hazelnut butter combined with maple syrup for a caramel flavor, and tahini for a light milky taste.
-Then you stir in melted cocoa butter that will help firm up everything as it cools.
-I highly recommend using hazelnut butter, it gives the bars a nutty flavor that pairs very well with the chocolate coating.
+The top layer consists of hazelnut butter, maple syrup for a caramel flavor, and tahini for a light milky taste.
+Then stir in melted cocoa butter to help firm up everything as it cools.
+I highly recommend using hazelnut butter.
+It gives the bars a nutty flavor that pairs very well with the chocolate coating.
 Hazelnut + Chocolate: You know what I mean…

 Regarding the maple syrup, I usually go with Dark Amber because it has a more intense flavor and a thicker consistency but regular maple syrup will work great too.

-Once everything is smooth and well combined, you pour it over the shortbread base and let it cool in the refrigerator.
-After about 2 hours, the hazelnut layer will have harden a bit.
+Once everything is smooth and well combined, pour it over the shortbread base and cool in the refrigerator.
+After about 2 hours, the hazelnut layer will have hardened a bit.

-When the hazelnut layer is firmer, cut into 8 bars and generously dip in melted chocolate!
+When the hazelnut layer is firmer, cut it into 8 bars and generously dip it in melted chocolate!

-I think I already mentioned this in a previous recipe, but if you want to have a thinner coating you can “liquify” the chocolate a bit with cocoa butter.
-To do that, melt the chocolate with additional cocoa butter, use about 1 ounce of cocoa butter for 10 ounces of dark chocolate.
-I don’t recommend using chocolate chips here, the cocoa butter content is too low to make a thin coating.
+I think I already mentioned this in a previous recipe, but if you want a thinner coating, you can “liquify” the chocolate with cocoa butter.
+To do that, melt the chocolate with additional cocoa butter; use about 1 ounce of cocoa butter for 10 ounces of dark chocolate.
+I don’t recommend using chocolate chips here; the cocoa butter content is too low to make a thin coating.

 Creamy Hazelnut Layer

-- 1 ounce (30g) cocoa butter (optional, yields a thinner coating)
+- 1 ounce cocoa butter (optional, yields a thinner coating)

 - Preheat oven to 300°F (150°C).
 Line the bottom of a 4×7-inch baking dish with parchment paper.

-- In a mixing bowl, combine the oat flour, almond butter, maple syrup, coconut oil, and vanilla extract.
+- Combine the oat flour, almond butter, maple syrup, coconut oil, and vanilla extract in a mixing bowl.
 Mix until you get a slightly crumbly dough.
 Transfer to the prepared baking dish and press it down firmly using the bottom of a glass.

 Creamy Hazelnut Layer

-- In a small bowl, whisk together the hazelnut butter, maple syrup, and tahini.
+- Whisk together the hazelnut butter, maple syrup, and tahini In a small bowl.
 Slowly pour in the melted cocoa butter and whisk gently until fully incorporated.
 Stir in the salt.

 - Run a knife around the edges of the baking dish.
 Remove the preparation from the baking dish and slice into 8 thin bars.